User: unknown || Login || NEWS: WCFA2024, Two lectures in Prague, Records from W2TFP, FABER funded!

 FABEST

 FABEST is a spin-off activity of FABER.
-Originally, it is intended to be a world-wide challenge on providing the best possible fatigue prediction to the provided test setup.
-It is expected to be run twice per FABER 4-year duration.
-However, as FABER still did not acquired funding, we decided to proceed in a bit quicker pace, and we have already started the testing activity.
-We managed to purchase 1.4 tons of 42CrMo4+QT steel from one heat in the form of bars of 35 mm diameter.
-Since even FABER will not provide us any funding eligible for the experimental effort, the rules for joining FABEST are these:
+Originally, it is intended to be a worldwide challenge to provide the best possible fatigue prediction for the provided test setup.
+It is expected to run twice during the FABER 4-year duration.
+However, as FABER had not been accepted for a long time, we decided to proceed at a quicker pace and have already started the testing activity.
+We managed to purchase 1.4 tons of 42CrMo4+QT steel from one heat in the form of bars with a 35 mm diameter.
+Since FABER will not provide any funding eligible for the experimental effort, the rules for joining FABEST are as follows:

-• Any member has to fund his/her participation by himself/herself as regards the manufacturing and experimental costs.
+• Each member must fund their participation themselves regarding manufacturing and experimental costs.

-• We are trying to keep the production at one facility to minimize the differences caused by production in various workshops, but this is a requirement open to further discussions.
+• We are trying to keep production at one facility to minimize differences caused by production in various workshops, but this requirement is open to further discussion.

-• Within the 2021/2022 campaign, we are focusing primarily on these topics within high-cycle fatigue domain:
+• Within the campaign until now, we are focusing primarily on these topics within the high-cycle fatigue domain::

 1. Mean stress effect